AdobeDocs/commerce-cloud-service.en/help/getting-started/clone-git-repo.md

 1. In the program UI, click **[!UICONTROL {} Access Repo Info]** in the _Access Git & Pull Code_ suggested action space, or in the _Pipelines_ tile.

-1. Click **[!UICONTROL Generate password]**.
-This generates a personal access token (PAT) and is required to access the repository from the command line.
+1. Click **[!UICONTROL Generate password]**, which generates a personal access token (PAT) and is required to access the repository from the command line.
 1. Make note of the Username, Password, and URL.
 1. Copy the Git command line.
 1. Open a terminal and paste the Git command line.
 You can append a new directory name for your program.